bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 <br>

 ## Pearson's Correlation {#pearson}
 The Pearson correlation is so widely used that when most people refer to correlation they are referring to the Pearson approach.
 The Pearson product-moment correlation coefficient measures the strength of the linear relationship between two variables and is represented by *r* when referring to a sample or &#961; when referring to the population.
-Considering we most often deal with samples I'll use $r$ unless otherwise noted.
+Considering we most often deal with samples I'll use *r* unless otherwise noted.

 Unfortunately, the assumptions for Pearson's correlation are often overlooked.
 These assumptions include:

 - Level of measurement: The variables should be continuous.
 If one or both of the variables are ordinal in measurement, then a [Spearman rank correlation](#spearman) should be conducted.
 - Linear relationship: The variables need to be linearly related.
 If they are not, the data could be transformed (i.e. logarithmic transformation) or a non-parametric approach such as the  [Spearman's](#spearman) or [Kendall's](#kendall) rank correlation tests could be used.
-- Homoscedasticity: If the variance between the two variables is not constant then $r$ will not provide a good measure of association.
+- Homoscedasticity: If the variance between the two variables is not constant then *r* will not provide a good measure of association.
 - Bivariate Normality: Technically, Pearson's $r$ does not require normality when the sample size is fairly large; however, when the variables consist of high levels of skewness or contain significant outliers it is recommended to use [Spearman's rank correlation](#spearman) or, at a minimum, compare Pearson's and Spearman's coefficients.

 R provides multiple functions to analyze correlations.
 To calculate the correlation between two variables we use `cor()`.
 When using `cor()` there are two arguments (other than the variables) that need to be considered.
 The first is `use =` which allows us to decide how to handle missing data.
 The default is `use = everything` but if there is missing data in your data set this will cause the output to be `NA` unless we explicitly state to only use complete observations with `use = complete.obs`.
 The second argument is `method =` which allows us to specify if we want to use "pearson", "kendall", or "spearman".
 Pearson is the default method so we do not need to specify for that option.